Experienced Trial Attorneys Standing Up for Your Rights in Minneapolis

 Underage drinking is a serious offense in Minnesota.
 The legal drinking age in the state is 21.
-While a person is not considered legally drunk until they have a blood alcohol concentration (BAC) of .08, it doesn't matter if a person under the age of 21 is .02 or .08; it is a crime.
-You can be arrested for any alcohol in your system when behind the wheel of a car and this can result in a loss of license, jail time and fines.
+While a person is not considered legally drunk until they have a blood alcohol concentration (BAC) of .08, it doesn't matter if a person under the age of 21 is at .02 or .08; it is a crime.
+You can be arrested for any alcohol in your system when behind the wheel of a car and this can result in a loss of license, jail time, and fines.
+If you’re facing potentially devastating consequences, you need a skilled Minneapolis underage drinking attorney to help defend you.

 - Complete a driving instruction course